Collateral Damage (The Wire): Plot summary

 Beadie deals with various agencies trying to decide which will investigate the bodies she found in the shipping container.
 The coroner determines the women suffocated because of a crushed air pipe on the top of the container.
-The damage to the pipe is deemed accidental and the case is handed back to Beadie.
 Meanwhile, Bunk learns that McNulty spent three hours working out where his floater was dumped in order to establish that it fell under Rawls' jurisdiction.
-McNulty examines the container and meets Beadie.
-They establish that the floater that he found in the harbor is related, as there is an extra bedroll in the container.
-McNulty finds that the air pipe has been crushed deliberately.
+McNulty and Beadie establish that the floater that he found in the harbor is related, as there is an extra bedroll in the container.
 Beadie and McNulty meet with the coroner, who agrees that this is grounds to consider the deaths as homicides.

 Rawls meets with Ronnie, the commander of the Port Authority, and resists an attempt to hand off the Jane Doe cases.
-Meanwhile, McNulty convinces the coroner to estimate the time of death to see if it matches when the other girl was dumped.
-Rawls meets with the commanders of the other jurisdictions involved with the Jane Does, who all insist that the murders occurred in his jurisdiction.
-The cases are subsequently assigned to Homicide, initially to Ray Cole, but subsequently reassigned to Freamon and Bunk.
-The pair travel to the Port Authority and meet with Beadie, where they decide to travel to Philadelphia, as that's where the ship that carried the container is now docked.
-There, they interrogate the crew.
-McNulty awakens naked and hungover in Rhonda Pearlman's bed while Daniels talks with his wife Marla about his career.
+Rawls meets with the commanders of the other jurisdictions involved with the Jane Does, who all insist that the murders occurred in Rawls' jurisdiction.
+The cases are subsequently assigned to Homicide, initially to Ray Cole, but subsequently reassigned to Bunk and Freamon.
+The pair travel to the Port Authority and meet with Beadie.
+In Philadelphia, where the ship that carried the container is now docked, they interrogate the crew.
+McNulty awakens naked and hungover in Rhonda Pearlman's bed after celebrating getting the cases assigned to Rawls, while Daniels talks with his wife Marla about his career.
 Daniels says he will hand in his resignation papers.

-Frank meets with his smuggling contact Spiros "Vondas" Vondopoulos, insisting on being informed when human cargo moves through the docks.
-Afterward, Vondas speaks to another man in the cafe, who happens to be The Greek.
+Frank meets with his smuggling contact, Spiros "Vondas" Vondopoulos, insisting on being informed when human cargo moves through the docks.
+Afterward, Vondas speaks to another man in the cafe, who is revealed to be The Greek.
 Back at the union house, Horseface and Ott complain about harassment by the police, who Frank learns are acting under orders from Valchek.
 The next day, Valchek accuses Frank of illegally funding the stained glass window he donated to their church.
-After Frank threatens him, Valchek visits a property developer, Andy Krawczyk, and learns that Frank's union, despite its financial troubles, has given large political contributions.
-Valchek meets with Ervin Burrell, in line to be appointed Commissioner, and promises to rally support for him on the City Council in return for a detail investigating the union; Burrell gives him a squad of six men for six weeks.
+After Frank threatens him, Valchek visits a property developer, Andy Krawczyk, and learns that Frank's financially troubled labor union has given large political contributions.
+Valchek meets with Ervin Burrell, in line to be appointed commissioner, and promises to rally support for him on the City Council in return for a detail investigating Frank; Burrell gives him a squad of six men for six weeks.